microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 the various aspects of developing NMR modules as described in [NMR documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-module-registrar2).

 ## 1.3 NPI Contracts for eBPF Extensions
 eBPF Extensions need to implement *provider modules* for two types of NPIs.
 They are the **Program Information NPI** provider and the **Hook NPI** provider.
+The following section explains when an extension must implement these providers.

 ### 1.3.1 eBPF Program Information NPI Provider
-The eBPF program information NPI contract is used to provide information about an eBPF program type.
+The eBPF Program Information NPI contract is used to provide information about an eBPF program type.
 Program types are defined as the ABI contracts that eBPF programs are written to conform to.
 This information is consumed by the eBPF verifier to ensure that any eBPF programs of a given type are safe to load and execute.
 The ABI contract includes both a description of the &quot;context&quot; parameter passed to the eBPF